any-docs/css/content/guides/fonts/opentype_fonts/index.md

 ### Alternates

-Associated CSS property: {{cssxref("font-variant-alternates")}}
+Associated CSS property: `font-variant-alternates`

 Fonts can supply a number of different alternatives for various glyphs, such as different styles of lower case 'a' or more or less elaborate swashes in a script typeface.
 This property can activate an entire set of alternates or just a specific one, depending on the values supplied.
 The example below is showing several different aspects of working with alternate characters.
 Fonts with alternate glyphs can make them available across the board or individually in separate stylistic sets, or even individual characters.
-In this example you can see two different typefaces, and the introduction of the {{cssxref("@font-feature-values")}} at-rule.
+In this example you can see two different typefaces, and the introduction of the `@font-feature-values` at-rule.
 This is used to define shortcuts or named options that can be defined per font family.
 This way you can create a named option that applies to only a single font, or one that is shared and can be applied more generally.
 Click "Play" in the code blocks below to edit the example in the MDN Playground:

 ```html hidden live-sample___font-variant-alternates-example
 <fieldset>